Ph.D., University of Oklahoma

 MacQuarrie Hall 510

 Dr. Yoko Baba, originally from Japan, obtained her Ph.D. in Sociology from the University of Oklahoma.
 She has been at San José State University since 1990.
 Prior to joining SJSU’s Justice Studies Department in 2011, she was a professor in the sociology department.
 Dr. Baba’s research interests are in the areas of Criminology, Violence in the Family, Neighborhood Safety, and Japanese-Brazilian Communities in Japan and Brazil.
 Some of her research was published in Violence Against Women, Journal of Ethnic and Cultural Diversity in Social Work, Journal of Sociology and Social Welfare, American Journal of Criminal Justice,Sociological Focus, and Sociological Spectrum.
 Since 2006, she has served as the coordinator of SJSU’s Silicon Valley Center Global Studies.
-She will be serving as Resident Director for the California State University International Programs in Japan in AY 2012-2013.
+She served as Resident Director for the California State University International Programs in Japan in AY 2012-2013.

 RESEARCH AND TEACHING INTERESTS